-The discount rate used to measure the total pension liability was 6.00 to 6.80 percent as of September 30, 2021 depending on the plan option.
-The discount rate used to measure the total OPEB liability was 6.95 percent as of September 30, 2021.
+The discount rate used to measure the total pension and OPEB liability was 6.00 percent as of September 30, 2022.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that district contributions will be made at statutorily required rates.